Regular graphs of large girth and arbitrary degree: Proof of the main inequality

 \subsection{Algebraic construction of the tree and definition of the graphs $G_{d,p,q}$}

 It is necessary to give an interpretation of the tree $T_d$ constructed above more algebraically.
-Indeed, the graphs $G_{d,p,q}$ of Main Inequality~\eqref{eq:girth} are naturally defined algebraically. \paragraph{Algebraic construction of the trees $T_{d}$.} It consists in seeing the tree $T_d$ as Cayley graphs on free groups.
-These free groups are: \begin{Prop} Given an integer $d\ge 10$, the set $\Lambda_\Dd$ of all irreducible products over $\Dd(d)$ can be endowed of a structure of free groups on the generators $\Dd(d)$. \end{Prop} \proof Given two irreducible products $\alpha := \alpha_1 \cdots \alpha_n$, and $\beta:=\beta_1 \cdots \beta_m$, we associate a quaternion denoted $\alpha \times \beta $ which is an irreducible product, defined as follows:
+Indeed, the graphs $G_{d,p,q}$ are naturally defined algebraically. \paragraph{Algebraic construction of the trees $T_{d}$} It consists in seeing the trees $T_d$ as Cayley graphs on free groups if $d$ is even, or on groups with involutions and unique factorization property in terms of the generating set if $d$ is odd.
+These groups are: \begin{Prop} The set $\Lambda_\Dd$ of all irreducible products over $\Dd(d)$ can be endowed with the structure of group.
+Id $d$ is odd, then $\Lambda_\Dd$ is free over $\Dd(d)$.